-VIII.
-Therefore, in view of the aforesaid circumstances we find the decision of the respondents to refix the pay of the applicant to be in order.
+IX.
+Therefore, in view of the aforesaid circumstances we find the decision of the respondents to refix the pay of the applicant vide 4th respondent letter dated 25.4.2015 to be in order.
 Hence, finding no merit in the OA, we dismiss it with no order as to costs.

-(B.V.SUDHAKAR)
+The interim order issued on 13.5.2015 stands vacated.

-ADMINISTRATIVE MEMBER
+(B.V.SUDHAKAR) ADMINISTRATIVE MEMBER

-evr